Ronny-Gallin-Software-Engineering/angular-archwizard/README.md

 | `[disableNavigationBar]` | `boolean`                                                                                               | `false`           |

 ### \<aw-wizard-step\>
-`angular-archwizard` contains two ways to define a wizard step.
+`@rgse/angular-archwizard` contains two ways to define a wizard step.
 One of these two ways is by using the `<aw-wizard-step>` component.

 #### \[stepId\]